-Just for a change, I’ve been travelling in time for this post!
+Just for a change, I’ve been traveling in time for this post!

 How I was given a family travel journal from 1912